 - Step Three: Your ‘Access Decision”

-The NDIA (National Disability Insurance Agency) will decide whether or not your are eligible for the NDIS (National Disability Insurance Scheme) and they will contact you by sending a letter to tell you of their decision.
+The NDIA (National Disability Insurance Agency) will decide whether or not you are eligible for the NDIS (National Disability Insurance Scheme) and they will contact you by sending a letter to tell you of their decision.

 If you are eligible, you will be asked to attend a planning meeting to talk about the supports as well as the funding that you will need to help you.
-If you’re not eligible, you will still receiving information and help from an LAC (Local Area Coordinator) or depending on your age an ECEI (Early Childhood Early Intervention Coordinator).
+If you’re not eligible, you will still receive information and help from an LAC (Local Area Coordinator) or depending on your age an ECEI (Early Childhood Early Intervention Coordinator).
 They will be able to help and assist you in connecting with supports and services within your local community.

 - Step Four: Creating Your NDIS Plan

 Your NDIS Plan is a written agreement that is worked out with you, for you.
 Everyone that is receiving NDIS funding will receive a different plan.
-It’s important to go into you planning meeting as prepared as possible so that you can be as specific as possible.
+It’s important to go into your planning meeting as prepared as possible so that you can be as specific as possible.
 Take some time to think about and consider what and how much immediate support you need, as well as your long-term and short-term goals that you want to achieve through your NDIS Plan.

-The NDIS will ask questions about how you are going in the different areas of your life, the goals in which you would like to pursue as well as what kind of help and support you will need.
-These questions and their answers that you give, help the NDIS to develop a plan that provides you, the NDIS Participant, the right support/s.
+The NDIS will ask questions about how you are going in the different areas of your life, the goals which you would like to pursue as well as what kind of help and support you will need.
+These questions and the answers that you give, help the NDIS to develop a plan that provides you, the NDIS Participant, the right support/s.